agkozak/agkozak-zsh-prompt/README.md

     zplugin unload agkozak/agkozak-zsh-prompt

-## Command-Line Invocation

-Normally, sourcing the script or loading it with a framework should be sufficient, but if you are interested experimenting with [the agkozak ZSH Prompt's asynchronous methods](#asynchronous-methods), you may do so with the `agkozak-zsh-prompt` command.
-Passing it the parameters `subst-async`, `usr1`, `zsh-async`, or `none` will cause the prompt to the desired method, e.g.

-    agkozak-zsh-prompt usr1

-Running `agkozak-zsh-prompt -h` will display the options available, as well as which asynchronous method is currently in use.

 ## Local and Remote Sessions

 When a session is local, only the username is shown; when it is remote over SSH (or `mosh`), the hostname is also shown: